Permanently Fill in the Gaps with Dental Implants in Spring Hill

 If you are missing a single tooth, it can be replaced using an all-porcelain implant-retained crown.
 Dental porcelain is just as strong and durable as metal, but it can also perfectly mimic a tooth’s shape, size, color, and even feel.
 The only person who will know that it isn’t a real tooth will be you!
 To place it, we will connect it to the implant post using a small screw called an abutment.

 Dental implants can also be used to support a full or partial denture.
-These dentures look just as natural as traditional ones, but they come with a multitude of benefits:
+These dentures look just as natural as traditional ones, but they come with a multitude of benefits compared with traditional dentures:

 - Implant-retained dentures will never slip, pop, or click unexpectedly.